BaconErie/react-cjk/docs/api.md

 - isAnimated
     - bool; if false, the stroke is displayed instantly

-- strokeColor
+- css
-    - string; hex color value of what color to set the stroke to
+    - dictionary; custom CSS settings for every path.
+This should be what you would put for the style prop in a normal React component.
+This setting overrides the stroke color setting.
+    For example, if you want to color all the paths blue, you can set the settings dictionary to
+    ```js
+    {css: {fill: 'red'}}
+    ```